DAMO-NLP-SG/Video-LLaMA/README.md

     - We train VL Branch on the Webvid-2M video caption dataset with a video-to-text generation task.
 We also add image-text pairs (~595K image captions from [LLaVA](https://github.com/haotian-liu/LLaVA)) into the pre-training dataset to enhance the understanding of static visual concepts.
     - After pre-training, we further fine-tune our VL Branch using the instruction-tuning data from [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4), [LLaVA](https://github.com/haotian-liu/LLaVA) and [VideoChat](https://github.com/OpenGVLab/Ask-Anything).
   - **AL Branch** (Audio encoder: ImageBind-Huge)
-    - A two-layer audio Q-Former and a audio segment embedding layer (applied to the embedding of each audio segment) are introduced to compute audio representations.
+    - A two-layer audio Q-Former and an audio segment embedding layer (applied to the embedding of each audio segment) are introduced to compute audio representations.
-    - As the used audio encoder (i.e., ImageBind) is already aligned across multiple modalities, we train AL Branch on video/image instrucaption data only, just to connect the output of ImageBind to language decoder.
+    - As the used audio encoder (i.e., ImageBind) is already aligned across multiple modalities, we train AL Branch on video/image instruction data only, just to connect the output of ImageBind to the language decoder.
-- Note that only the Video/Audio Q-Former, positional embedding layers and the linear layers are trainable during cross-modal training.
+- Only the Video/Audio Q-Former, positional embedding layers, and linear layers are trainable during cross-modal training.